Apply Online

 The Inpatient Consultation Service

-The fellows spend every other month running the inpatient endocrinology consultation service.
+The fellows spend 1-2 weeks at a time running the inpatient endocrinology consultation service.
 This service is managed in the afternoon, usually with the help of one or two internal medicine residents.
 There are typically 1-2 new consults per day and about 8-10 patients on the census at any one time.

 The majority of the cases are related to diabetes management but consultations for other reasons are common, especially for hyponatremia, possible adrenal insufficiency, hyperthyroidism, hypothyroidism, possible myxedema coma or thyroid storm, hypoglycemia, hypercalcemia, hypocalcemia, postoperative management after pituitary surgery, and possible pheochromocytoma.